bgd-labs/aave-proposals-v3/src/20231121_AaveV3Ethereum_IncreaseGHOBorrowRate/IncreaseGHOBorrowRate.md

 ## Simple Summary

-proposes to increase in the GHO borrow rate from 4.72% APR to 5.22% APR to support the GHO peg restoration and align borrowing costs with market rates.
+This AIP proposes to increase the GHO borrow rate from 4.72% APR to 5.22% APR. this aims to support the GHO peg and align borrowing costs closer to industry market rates.

 ## Motivation